paultuckey/dry-handlebars/README.md

 # dry-handlebars

-Why oh why another templating library.

-Compile time, very strict.
+Compile-time checked [Handlebars](https://handlebarsjs.com/) templates for Rust.

-The template is god.
+The template is the boss.
 Whatever the template wants, the code must provide.

-Building on the amazing [handlebars](https://github.com/sunng87/handlebars-rust) crate for rust.
+Based on the parser from [rusty-handlebars](https://github.com/h-i-v-e/rusty-handlebars).

 Take a directory of handlebars files, for example: